 Complaints may highlight a need to change a practice or improve a service in an individual area.
 When identified, a change in practice will be implemented to avoid recurrence.
 Individual complaints (in an anonymised format) are used in training at all levels and for all staff.

-Throughout this period, face to face training sessions for staff on both handling complaints and concerns on the frontline was put on hold.
-All new staff have received a condensed session about customer care and handling concerns at the Trust induction programme and a training leaflet was developed to accompany this training.
+All new staff have received a condensed session about customer care and handling concerns at the Trust induction programme and a training leaflet was enhanced to accompany this training.